landscape-ecohydrology/landscape-ecohydrology.github.io/Opportunities/README.md

 ### How to Apply

 If you have questions and/or are interested in joining our group, please contact Dr. Frederick Cheng as soon as possible ([fycheng\@colostate.edu](mailto:fycheng@colostate.edu)) with the subject line "Prospect graduate student".
 Preliminary contact by **Nov 1, 2023** is preferred so that we can chat to see if the position will be a good fit.
-All qualified applications reaching out prior to Nov 1 will be considered; however, only applicants selected for interviews will be contacted.Students from underrepresented groups in environmental sciences are highly encouraged to apply.
+All qualified applications reaching out prior to Nov 1 will be considered; however, only applicants selected for interviews will be contacted.
+Students from underrepresented groups in environmental sciences are highly encouraged to apply.
 Please include the following in your email:

 1. A copy of your CV
 2. A brief description of why you are interested in joining our group